UU-Human-Evolution/1MB438/Lab_7.md

 1. **Which files do IQ-TREE output?
 Explain briefly what each of them is.**

 #####Question 2:
-1. **IQ-TREE creates several tipes of trees.
+1. **IQ-TREE creates several tipes of trees for the CytB.
 Compare the *.bionj* tree with the ML tree.
 Are there any differences?
 If so, explain what they are and why do you believe they are there.**

 Now let's look at the *.iqtree* file.

 #####Question 3:
-1. **Which model did ModelFinder choose?
+1. **Which model did ModelFinder choose for the CytB?
 From all the criteria calculated by this software, which was used to determine the best-fitting model?**

-2. **Briefly explain the best-fitting model.**
+2. **Briefly explain the best-fitting model for the CytB.**

 #####Question 4:
 1. **Now look at both your Maximum Likelihood tree and Consensus Tree.
 Are they the same?
 If not, where do they differ?**

 2. **In both trees you can see a number at the base of each branch.
 That is the number of iterations that supported that branching during bootstrapping.
 Which is your least supported branch?
-What does that mean to your question?**
+What does that mean to your question in relation to the CytB?**

 ### Step 2: